mehmehmehlol/ruby-project-alt-guidelines-sfo01-seng-ft-082420/README1.md

 - Update your info, and
 - for Students: you can switch coaches
 - for Coaches: you can switch your students
-- ONLY FOR COACHES: you can delete your student roasters if you'd like to rearrange

 ---